ccswbs/UoGd7-Training/features/howto-livefeeds.md

 4. Categorize the news items if categories are defined.
 5. Select `Save`.

+### Step Two: Find the Aggregator Feed ID.

+1. From the Feed aggregator menu, click on the name of the feed.
+In the URL, you will see the feed ID, at `<site_name>/aggregator/sources/<feed_ID>`.

-### 2. Add the Live Feed View Pane
+### Step Three: Add the Live Feed View Pane

 1. From the page you would like to add a live feed to, select `Customize this page` at the botton of the screen.
 7. For the appropriate region, select `+` (plus sign).
 8. When the Add Content window opens, select `View panes` from the side menu.
 9. Select `View: S5 - Live Feed` from the list.
 1. Override the title and add a new one if desired.
 If it is not overridden, no title will show.
 2. Enter the Aggregator Feed ID.
-For more on this, see the section below.
 3. Select `Finish`.
 4. Select `Save` at the bottom of the page.